conda/ceps/cep-abi3.md

 is an extension that support only CPython 3.10 on x86_64-linux-gnu platform.

-However some symbols are available in all python major.minor versions with some lower bound on the python version.
+However some symbols are available in all Python major.minor versions with some lower bound on the Python version.
 These symbols are part of the [limited C API]([C_API_Stability]).
 It is guaranteed that the symbols Stable ABI introduced in Python 3.X are available in Python 3.Y for any `Y >= X`.
 Extensions using only these symbols are identified by the extension suffix